Lab-Brat/labbrat.net/content/blog/pebbles_bot.md

 ```

-### Run Commands Locally
+### Run Commands
 The most basic usage of Pebbles is to pass commands to run on the machine it's
 deployed at.
-It's done by calling `/run` commnd followed by the command:
+It's done by calling `/run` followed by the shell command.

 ![Pebbles: Run Commands Locally](/img/lb_pebbles_runloc.png)

-### Run Commands Remotely
+To be able to successfully run commands on the remote servers, make sure to
-To be able to succsessfully run commands on the remote servers, make sure to
+first setup `~/.ssh/config` configuration file first.
-first config the `~/.ssh/config` file first.
-Password authentication is not
+Password authentication is not supported at all!
-supported at all!
-Here is how config file looks on `peb2.lab`:
+Here is an example of a SSH `config` file to connect to `peb2.lab`:
 ```
 # ~/.ssh/config file on peb1.lab
 Host peb2.lab